Polocrosse

 Polocrosse is a team sport that is a combination of polo and lacrosse.
 It is played outside, on a field (the pitch), on horseback.
-Each rider uses a cane or fibreglass stick to which is attached a racquet head with a loose, thread net, in which the ball is carried.
+Each rider uses a cane or fiberglass stick to which is attached a racquet head with a loose, thread net, in which the ball is carried.
 The ball is made of sponge rubber and is approximately four inches across.
 The objective is to score goals by throwing the ball between the opposing team's goal posts.

+International Polocrosse Council (IPC)

+IPC was formed in Queensland, Australia on 21 June 1976.